-Proper wire gauge selection is important to meet the voltage drop and droop requirements called out in the USB 2.0 Specification at the USB connectors as well as at the stake pins on the PCB.
+Proper wire gauge selection is important to meet the voltage drop and droop requirements called out in the USB 2.0 specification at the USB connectors, and at the stake pins on the PCB.

-Placing the capacitance near the USB connectors for cables that share power and ground conductors is required to ensure the system passes droop requirements.
+Placing the capacitance near the USB connectors for cables that share power and ground conductors is required to ensure that the system passes droop requirements.
 Cables that provide individual power and ground conductors for each port can usually meet droop requirements by providing adequate capacitance near the motherboard mating connector because droop is actually an effect felt by adjacent ports due to switching transients on the aggressor port.
 In the separate conductor case, all transients will be seen/dampened by the capacitance at the motherboard mating connector before they can cause problems with the adjacent port sharing the same cable.
 See section 7.2.2 and 7.2.4.1 of the USB 2.0 Specification for more details.

-Cables that contain more than two signal pairs are not recommended due to unpredictable impedance characteristics.
+Cables that contain more than two signal pairs are not recommended because of unpredictable impedance characteristics.

-9.4.6.2 Motherboard/PCB Mating Connector
+10.4.6.2 Motherboard/PCB Mating Connector

-Proper selection of a motherboard mating connector for front panel USB support is important to ensure signal quality is not adversely affected due to a poor connector interface.
+Proper selection of a motherboard mating connector for front panel USB support is important to ensure that signal quality is not adversely affected because of a poor connector interface.
 The cable and PCB mating connector must also pass the TDR requirements listed in the USB 2.0 Specification.

-9.4.6.2.1 Pinout
+10.4.6.2.1 Pin-out

-A ten pin, 0.1-inch pitch stake pin assembly is recommended with the pinout listed in Table 9-11 and in the following schematic.
+A ten pin, 0.1-inch pitch stake pin assembly is recommended with the pin-out listed in Table 76 and in the following schematic.

-Table 9-11.
-Front Panel Header Pinout
+Table 76.
+Front Panel Header Pin-Out

 Pin Description

 1 VCC

 2 VCC

-3 Dm1
+3 dm1

-4 Dm2
+4 dm2

-5 Dp1
+5 dp1

-6 Dp2
+6 dp2

 7 Gnd

 8 Gnd

 9 key

-10 No connect or over-current sense
+10 No connect or over- current sense.

-Figure 9-17.
+Figure 126.
 Front Panel Header Schematic